Sinai militants say target of Israeli drone, four killed

 ISMAILIA, Egypt Four Islamist militants in Egypt's North Sinai were killed by an air strike that their comrades said on Saturday had been done by an Israeli drone but which state media said was the work of an Egyptian army helicopter.

-Israel dismissed as "rumours and speculation" the idea that it had struck on Egyptian territory.
+Israel dismissed as "rumors and speculation" the idea that it had struck on Egyptian territory.

 Five security sources had earlier told Reuters that Israel had carried out a missile strike that killed the militants as they prepared to launch rockets at Israel.